 Regional Referral for Babies Born Outside of Duke

-Between 10 and 20 percent of the infants that come to Duke’s intensive care nursery are born outside of Duke and are transported to us for specialized care.
+Between 10 and 20% of the infants that come to Duke’s intensive care nursery are born outside of Duke and are transported to us for specialized care.

-Level IV Nursery -- Highest Level of Care
+Level IV NICU -- Highest Level of Care

 Our NICU includes the Intensive Care Nursery, Transitional Care Nursery, Special Care Nursery, and the Duke Regional Hospital Special Care Nursery.

 Our nurseries are staffed around-the-clock with neonatologists, neonatal nurse practitioners, and other providers including pharmacologists, respiratory therapists, and nutritionists with expertise in caring for newborn infants.
 We also work closely with pediatric specialists across the spectrum to provide the necessary medical and surgical care.